GSD-COURANCES DESIGN RESIDENCY PROGRAM

-Awardees are required to prepare and submit a final report of their research, as an outcome of their Award.
-25% of awarded funds will be held back and released upon submission of Final Report.
-Winners will receive further guidelines as to final report formats from the Department of Landscape Architecture and the Loeb Design Library.
-If you are interested in viewing the Final Reports of previous Penny White recipients, most of them are available in the Special Collections of the Loeb Library.
+Awardees are required to prepare and submit a final report of their research, as an outcome of their award.
+One-fourth of awarded funds will be held back and released upon submission of the final report.
+Winners will receive further guidelines as to final report formats from the Department of Landscape Architecture and the Frances Loeb Library.
+If you are interested in viewing reports from previous Penny White recipients, most are available in the Special Collections of the Loeb Library.

-The awardees must submit a hard copy and a digital copy of their Final Report to:
+Awardees must submit both a hard copy and a digital copy of their final report to:

 Department of Landscape Architecture